 \subsection{Non-End-to-End Methods}

-Non-end-to-end methods consist of two groups, single-stage and two-stage(top-down and bottom up).
-Single-stage methods directly estimate instance-aware keypoints \cite{rtmo, yolo11, yolopose}.
-Two-stage approaches include top-down and bottom-up approaches.
-As mentioned in the introduction, top-down approaches tend to be more accurate.
-They perform person detection in the first stage, followed by pose estimation in the second stage.
-During training, top-down approaches train human detection based on the bounding box assigned to each person and then use the region within each bounding box to estimate pose.
-Bottom-up methods estimate all keypoints during the first stage, followed by grouping keypoints into instances during the second stage.
-A limitation of non-end-to-end methods comes from their use of hand-crafted processes such as Non-Maximum suppression (NMS).
-Furthermore, the use of two-stage processes provides strong-variability in inference time, associated with processing bounding boxes or grouping keypoints.
+Non-end-to-end methods \cite{directpose, fcpose, cid, inspose, yolopose, yolo11} can be further divided into single-stage and two-stage approaches.
+Single-stage methods \cite{yolo11, yolov8, rtmo} are fast because they estimate the keypoint instances in a single forward pass.
+In contrast, two-stage approaches include both top-down and bottom-up methods.
+Top-down approaches generally achieve higher accuracy by first performing person detection and then pose estimation.
+During training, top-down methods detect humans by assigning bounding boxes to each person, then estimate pose within each bounding box.
+Conversely, bottom-up methods estimate all keypoints in the first stage and subsequently group keypoints into instances in the second stage.
+A key limitation of non-end-to-end methods is their reliance on hand-crafted processes such as Non-Maximum Suppression (NMS).
+Furthermore, two-stage processes introduce significant variability in inference time due to the need to process bounding boxes or group keypoints.